auridevil/deployazurewebjobs-js/README.md

 ];
 </pre>
 Note:
-<DEPLOYUSER> && <DEPLOYUSERPASSWORD> are the credential you use for git deployment
-The first time the webjob zip need to be uploaded using the azure portal.
+&lt;DEPLOYUSER&gt; && &lt;DEPLOYUSERPASSWORD&gt; are the credential you use for git deployment The first time the webjob zip need to be uploaded using the azure portal.

 Feel free to edit and improve the script.